 - Leave health reminders and messages around your house.
 You can find a picture in a magazine that you would love to buy when you’re at your desired size and post it on your dresser.
 Or you can post a motivational quote on your refrigerator.

 - Get support.
 Let your friends and family know about your lifestyle change, and ask them to support your healthy choices.
 Try to find another person who is trying to start eating healthy.
 You can not only use her for support, but you can also share ideas and success stories.

-- Look into joining a food coop in which you can buy healthy, organic food at wholesale prices (see www.coopdirectory.org to find one in your area).
-I absolutely love my food coop.
-Not only do I save a lot of money, but I have gotten to know other health-oriented people who inspire me to eat nutritious food.
-There are women who are forty years older than me that look fabulous, and I hound them about how their secrets (which are all related to nutrition).
+- Look into joining a food coop in which you can buy healthy, organic food at wholesale prices (see www.coopdirectory.org find one in your area).
+We absolutely love my food coop.
+Not only do we save a lot of money, but we have gotten to know other health-oriented people who inspire one to eat nutritious food.
+If we see a woman who is older than us but looks fabulous, we hound them about their secrets (which are often related to nutrition).
 We also frequently swap recipes and sometimes even go hiking together.
-My food coop has truly become a large and important part of my life over the past couple of years.
+A good “food coop” can truly become a large and important part of your life and goals to eat healthily.

-I hope this has been helpful for you in sticking with your plan to eat healthy.
-Please leave me a comment to let me know how you stay on track.
+We hope this has been helpful for you in sticking with your plan to eat healthily.
 Good luck with your change (or maintenance) in this great lifestyle choice!